Brazil at a Crossroads

 The Beating Heart of the Coffee World

 Brazil does not merely produce coffee it sets the rhythm of the global market.
 As the world's largest player in coffee production and exports, Brazil continues to reshape market dynamics year after year.
-However, like all major markets, it is not immune to the deep impacts of geopolitical and climatic shifts impacts that reach beyond soil and harvests to affect supply chains, profit margins, and roasting trends.
+However, like all major markets, it is not immune to the deep impacts of geopolitical and climatic shifts impacts that reach beyond soil and harvests to affect supply chains.

 Tariff Decisions Disrupt Global Equilibrium